 When it comes to legal court dramas, there’s seriously no dearth of titles.
 Shows like ‘Suits‘, ‘Better Call Saul’, and ‘How to Get Away with Murder‘ have set a high bar.
 We love them because of their various onscreen courtroom antics, which finally end with justice being served and give us hope that law and order will be restored.

 Now, would not it be even more fascinating if we could get a first-hand sight into whatever happens in real courtrooms?
 Well, A&E picked up a docu-series that deals with just this scenario.
-‘Court Cam’ is a documentary based on true events, which lends “a front-row seat to some of the wildest, unruly and outrageous courtroom moments recently caught on tape.”
+‘Court Cam’ is a documentary based on true events, which lends “a front-row seat to some of the wildest, unruly and outrageous courtroom moments recently caught on tape” — as outlined by A&E.

 Season 1 of ‘Court Cam’ came to an end in December 2019 and managed to garner positive reviews.
-So will there be another installment from this captivating, unique courtroom drama?
-Read on to know everything about ‘Court Cam’ season 2.
+So it was renewed for a second edition as well.
+Now, the show is all set to release its third season.
+And here’s everything we know about it.

 Dan Abrams, CEO of Abrams Media and chief legal analyst for ABC News, serves as the frontman and host of ‘Court Cam’.
 He is best known for presenting A&E’s other acclaimed series ‘Live PD‘.
 The American web entrepreneur and television personality also hosts ‘The Dan Abrams Show: Where Politics Meets The Law’, which airs on SiriusXM’s P.O.T.U.S. channel.
 The legal commentator and author has previously worked as the chief legal correspondent and analyst for NBC News.
 He had assumed the position of general manager on MSNBC for a certain period during his career.